jacob-lineberry/codeafterdark/content/about.md

 ## $ `whoami`

-I'm Jacob Lineberry, Senior Cloud Engineer at Chewy.
-I build platform tooling and infrastructure for hundreds of engineering teams.
+I'm Jacob Lineberry and I work as a Cloud Engineer at Chewy.
+I build platform tooling and infrastructure for engineering teams.

 ## $ `cat ~/README.md`